-Our Post–Professional DPT program provides courses that are not part of certificate, bachelor, or master’s degree curricula.
-To meet the busy schedules of working therapists, we offer web-based courses supplemented by intensive weekend seminars that only require you to be on the campus two to three times a semester.
-Our program fills the gap between the knowledge and skills learned in a certificate, bachelors, or master’s degree program to that of today’s elevated entry-level doctoral degree.
-This aligns to the 2020 vision set forth by the American Physical Therapy Association that by 2020, “physical therapy will be provided by physical therapists who are doctors of physical therapy, recognized by consumers and other health care professionals as the practitioners of choice to whom consumers have direct access for the diagnosis of, interventions for, and prevention of impairments, functional limitations, and disabilities related to movement, function, and health.”
+Offered completely online, WesternU’s Post-Professional DPT program provides practicing clinicians (holding an entry-level degree at either the baccalaureate or master’s level) simple way to make their formal education congruent with students graduating from entry-level DPT programs.
+Our program’s goal is to educate clinicians to achieve practice consistent with the American Physical Therapy Association (APTA) Vision 2020 and beyond, “..physical therapy will be provided by physical therapists who are doctors of physical therapy, recognized by consumers and other health care professionals as the practitioners of choice to whom consumers have direct access for the diagnosis of, interventions for, and prevention of impairments, functional limitations, and disabilities related to movement, function, and health.”

 - A true Post–Professional program: study plans are individualized so that you take only the courses you need to meet the doctoral-level standards in knowledge and skills.